 The Worst Multivitamins

 While supplements are immune from the death statistics, they are not without their problems.
 While it’s not proven that supplements were the main cause, Consumer Reports states that 6,300 serious adverse events were possibly associated with supplements.
-I wouldn’t be surprised if some supplements are associated with adverse effects because without regulation and accountability, untested products are going to find their way into mainstream stores.
+I wouldn’t be surprised if some supplements are associated with adverse effects because without regulation and accountability, untested products are going to find their way in mainstream stores.
 Everyone has different sensitivities, and certain additives and versions of vitamins can cause issues for some but not others.

 You need to do your homework on reputable companies that do purity tests and clinical studies backing up their claims.
 One incident happened to Gary Null, who was almost killed by his own product when Gary Null’s Ultimate Power Meal almost became his last meal with an overdose of vitamin D (2 million instead of 2 thousand IU).
 Another example occurred with a liquid multivitamin that had 200 times the amount of selenium (40,800mcg) that it should of, leading to acute selenium toxicity in chiropractor patients.

 The following matched one or more of the previous criteria for my opinion of the worst multi-vitamins: